Course Content and Outcome Guide for SOC 214C

 - Special Fee:

 Course DescriptionApplies the sociological perspective to the study of social problems and possible solutions.
 Explores institutional oppression and social activism through classroom and community presentations utilizing interactive theater.
 Includes social analysis, group facilitation, educational methods and practice, social change interventions, creative production and basic acting.
 This is the third course of a three course sequence.
 Prerequisites: SOC 214b and instructor permission.
+WR 115, RD 115 and MTH 20 or equivalent placement test scores.
 Audit available.

 Addendum to Course Description